 The doctrine of creation will have neither of these simplistic evasions.
-If God is identical to the universe, he isn’t much of a god anyway, and we would do better to jettison our prayer-books and agree with the materialists that matter is all there is.
-If we still insist on getting to some great “beyond,” we will find fulfilment through the study of astrophysics rather than pipe-dreams of theology.
+A God who is identical to the universe would not be much of a god anyway; we would do better to jettison our prayer-books and celebrate E=mc² as sufficient invocation of the cosmic deity.
+Our inbuilt habit of looking to some great “beyond” can find adequate fulfilment through the study of astrophysics rather than in pipe-dreams of theology.
 There are rational means of getting over the world’s optical tricks.
-Although apparent water on the asphalt may be an illusion indeed, Iguaçu Falls is not (or, for my American readers, Niagara Falls).
-Once more, our materialists are right again: this world is too real and insistent to be deemed a delusion.
+Although apparent water on the asphalt may be an illusion indeed, Iguaçu Falls is not (or, Niagra or Victoria Falls).
+Once more, our materialists are right again: this world is too real and assertive to be deemed a delusion.

 However, there is another way to approach the whole question.
 As so often, the stars help us best to understand high matters.
 Stars that have no planets still shine, but those with planets not only shine, but also have their light reflected.
 Now, the amount of light does not change in this case, but the illumination – and this is the key – does.
 This has always seemed to me the best analogy for bringing home how the creation can have what Aquinas calls novitas essendi (newness of being), without thereby diminishing the infinity of God’s being.